ghackenberg/lightweight-cpp-plugin-framework/README.md

 ### Build- and run-time

-These libraries are essential both for building the project and for its operation at runtime, handling common tasks like memory management and data parsing:
+These libraries are essential both for building the project and for its operation at runtime:

 *   **Boost**: A collection of high-quality, peer-reviewed C++ libraries.
-This framework uses Boost for various utilities, including smart pointers (`boost::shared_ptr`).
+This framework uses Boost for parsing XML files (with the help of `boost::property_tree`).

 ## Tutorials